anthony-khong/fp_with_coco/proposal.md

     - We would not have noticed pipeline as monoid.
 - 25-30 minutes: Taking Coconut even further:
     - Functor example: one-hot encoder coalescing.
-    - Parrallel example: parallel pipeline stage.
+    - Parallel example: parallel pipeline stage.
     - Static typing with MyPy.

 ## Biography

-I am a data scientist in Agoda, an innovative accommodation website that places a huge emphasis in machine learning algorithms.
-I have been using Python on a daily basis since 2013 as a freelance data scientist and algorthmic trader.
+I am a data scientist working at Agoda, an innovative accommodation website that places a huge emphasis in machine learning algorithms.
+I have been using Python on a daily basis since 2013 as a freelance data scientist and algorithmic trader.
 I am also a functional programming enthusiast, and my experience mainly comes from writing Scala code in Agoda and using Haskell for scripting.
 I enjoy writing functional-style code in Python, and have been actively trying to marry the two for years.
 My other passion include high-performance computing, Bayesian statistics and Vim.

 I have never spoken in a conference before.
-However, I have a number of public speaking experiences such as training on experimentation in Agoda and giving undergraduate-level lectures in machine learning and economics.
+However, I have a number of public speaking experiences such as training in Agoda and giving undergraduate-level lectures in machine learning and economics.
 I have also been involved in a few pro-bono projects that required public speaking.